Tom Sturdivant: Early life

-Born in Gordon, Kansas, on April 28, 1930, Tom was the son of Elbert E. Pete Sturdivant and his wife, Ethel (nee Moudy).
+Born in Gordon, Kansas, on April 28, 1930, Tom was the son of Elbert E. Pete Sturdivant and his wife, Ethel (née Moudy).
 He was the second of two boys; brother Bobby Joe was born in 1926.
 The family had moved to Oklahoma City, Oklahoma, by 1940.
 Elbert worked for an oil pipeline company as a telegraph operator while Ethel worked at a fur repair shop as an assistant.

 Sturdivant attended Capitol Hill High School in Oklahoma City, which he graduated from in May 1948.
 He played as a pitcher for Bill Mosier's Tires, an American Legion team, but he also played infield positions.
 While he was in high school, John Hall, a neighbor of his, taught him how to throw a knuckleball.
 On May 24, 1948, he was signed as an infielder by New York Yankees scout Tom Greenwade, the man who became famous the next year for signing Sturdivant's fellow Oklahoman Mickey Mantle.
 "What a boy if we can find a position for him," Greenwade said in 1949.
 "Great speed and a rifle arm.
 Used to be a high-school pitcher in Oklahoma City, you know.
 And one of the greatest.
 He set some kind of record.
 More than 100 innings without being scored on.
 When he wasn’t pitching he was playing short.
 He likes to play the infield.
 He might, with that arm and speed, make a real outfielder."